 Cretia Johnson, Title IX Coordinator | Bryson Hall 106B

 U.S. Department of Education Office for Civil Rights

 The Clery Act requires colleges and universities that participate in federal financial aid programs to report annual statistics on crime, including sexual assault and rape, on or near the campus, and to develop and disseminate prevention policies.

-Sexual Exploitation: When a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
+When a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, that behavior does not otherwise constitute one of the other sexual misconduct offenses.

-Sexual Violence: Physical sexual act perpetrated against a person’s will or where a person is incapable of giving consent.
+Physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.
 Such acts include, but are not limited to, rape, sexual battery, and sexual coercion.